ices-eg/wg_WGEEL/Misc/data_call_2022/IE.md

 ## Annex 3
-2 new data series row, 55 dataseries updated; new group metrics 1 and 10 update grp metrics error  'empty gr_id stops'; monday 2 and 9 new group metrics updated part 2 11 and 61 modified grp metrics new individual metrics; 31796 and 104553; part 2 gave more indiv measurements couldnt upload on guest wifi
+2 new data series row, 55 dataseries updated; new group metrics 1 and 10 update grp metrics error  'empty gr_id stops'; monday 2 and 9 new group metrics updated part 2 11 and 61 modified grp metrics new individual metrics; 31796 and 104553; part 2 gave more indiv measurements 27184 and 90729 new values inserted in the fish and metric tables

 ## Annex 4
 72 new rows added